getnelson/nelson/docs/src/hugo/content/index.md

 * [Alice Wu](https://github.com/berkeleybear)
 * [Ryan Delucchi](https://github.com/ryanonsrc)

-Finally, a shout out to the following teams at Verizon who helped make this project happen:
+Finally, the engineering team would like to shout out to the following teams at Verizon who helped make this project happen:

-* Verizon executive management for believing in us, and affording the time for Nelson to be built
+* Verizon executive management for believing in us, and affording the time for Nelson to be built.
+* Verizon Legal for providing us the opertunity to release Nelson into the open.
-* Verizon DevOps team for handling all the storage and database systems
+* Verizon DevOps for handling all the storage and database systems.
-* Verizon Network Engineering for connecting us
+* Verizon Network engineering for always connecting us.

 <h2 id="entymology" data-subheading-of="credits">Entymology</h2>

 [Admiral Nelson](https://en.wikipedia.org/wiki/Horatio_Nelson,_1st_Viscount_Nelson) was a famous British naval commander who fought off foreign advances during the Napoleonic Wars - most notably at the Battle of Trafalgar, as commander of [HMS Victory](https://en.wikipedia.org/wiki/HMS_Victory), where he defeated the French navy despite being outnumbered and outgunned.